Prerequisites for project planning#

 • The planned value is the sum of the planned values of all directly subordinate items.

-• The budget of a parent item must be greater or equal to the sum of all budgets for all directly subordinate items.
+• The budget of a parent item must be greater than or equal to the sum of all budgets for all directly subordinate items.

 Date values without time#

-Fix dates of individual items#
+Fixing the dates of individual items#

-Fix dates for milestones and via filters#
+Fixing dates for milestones and via filters#

-Lift individual date fixations#
+Releasing individual date fixings#